nanos-world/docs/versioned_docs/version-latest/assets-modding/creating-assets/static-meshes/static-meshes.md

 :::info

 Please refer to [Unreal's Static Mesh](./core-concepts/assets.md#types-of-assets) official definition and usage, also for information on how to import a .FBX into Unreal, how to optimize it and so on.
-There are also thousands of tutorials regarding importing a .FBX from Blender \(or other Modeling tool\.mdx) into Unreal Engine.
+There are also thousands of tutorials regarding importing a .FBX from Blender (or other Modeling Tool) into Unreal Engine.

 :::

 ## Creating and Exporting a Static Mesh

 :::caution

 Attention!
 This page is old and this tutorial may be outdated!
-Please refer to [ADK](adk-assets-development-kit) for a modern approach.
+Please refer to [ADK](./assets-modding/creating-assets/adk-assets-development-kit.md) for a modern approach.

 :::

 :::caution

-Please before continuing, make sure you have and are using the [ADK - Assets Development Kit](adk-assets-development-kit).
+Please before continuing, make sure you have and are using the [ADK - Assets Development Kit](./assets-modding/creating-assets/adk-assets-development-kit.md).

 :::

-It is very simple to create and export Static Meshes, let's create simple Cube imported from a .fbx \(Static Mesh\) and a Material \(applied to the cube\) for our Assets.
+It is very simple to create and export Static Meshes, let's create simple Cube imported from a .fbx (Static Mesh) and a Material (applied to the cube) for our Assets.
 We’ve also created and placed them in a folder called MyPack which will help us afterwards.

 #### Cube Static Mesh and Material applied to the Cube

 ![](/img/docs/static-meshes-01.jpg)

 #### Double click on the Cube to open the Static Mesh overview

 ![](/img/docs/static-meshes-02.jpg)

-For exporting them in a recognizable way by nanos world, you need to “Package the Project” \(i.e. cooking and packaging it\), for that just select the following option and select any folder in your computer and wait it finishes, it may take some minutes:
+For exporting them in a recognizable way by nanos world, you need to “Package the Project” (i.e. cooking and packaging it), for that just select the following option and select any folder in your computer and wait it finishes, it may take some minutes:

 ![](/img/docs/static-meshes-03.jpg)